oatkiller/harmony-collections/README.md

 ### Set

-Sets are similar to arrays but enforce uniqueness of values and are unordered.
+Sets are similar to arrays but enforce uniqueness of values.
 Adding the same value twice will only result in one being added to the set.

 * `new Set(iterable)` Create a new Set populated with the iterable.
-Accepts *Array*, *Object*, *Map*, *Set*, *HashMap*.
+Accepts *Array*, *Iterable*.
 * `Set#add(value)` Inserts a value of any type into the set if it's not already in the set.
 * `Set#has(value)` Returns boolean.
 * `Set#delete(value)` Removes the value from the collection and returns boolean indicating if there was a value to delete.